-- 1. Never attempt to fight a fire larger than a wastebasket.

-- 2. If you are using a fire extinguisher, remember:

-- P PULL safety pin from the handle

-- A AIM at the base of the fire.

-- S SQUEEZE the trigger handle

-- S SWEEP from side to side

-- 3. If caught in a fire, when exiting the building: (1) Stay low, (2) Do not open doors hot to the touch.

-- If your clothing catches fire: STOP, DROP, ROLL.

-- 4. In case of a notification of a fire:

-- Evacuation Signal/Notifications:
+- 1. Never attempt to fight a fire larger than a wastebasket. - 2.
+If you are using a fire extinguisher, remember: - P PULL safety pin from the handle - A AIM at the base of the fire. - S SQUEEZE the trigger handle - S SWEEP from side to side - 3.
+If caught in a fire, when exiting the building: (1) Stay low, (2) Do not open doors hot to the touch. - If your clothing catches fire: STOP, DROP, ROLL. - 4.
+In case of a notification of a fire: - Evacuation Signal/Notifications: - a.

-- a.
 The principal/designee will announce when it's time to evacuate and sound the signal for an evacuation due to a fire, which is an intermittently sounding bell or horn.
-In the event that staff sees smoke or fire, they are to evacuate immediately.
+In the event that staff sees smoke or fire, they are to evacuate immediately. - b.

-- b.
 The principal/designee will call 911 for an emergency, and notify the County Fire Department (442-265-6025) for non-emergency, Superintendent/designee and Maintenance and Operations (335-5200).

-- Evacuation Procedures:
+Evacuation Procedures:

+At the evacuation signal, employees are to evacuate their classroom following the established route to a predesignated area on the field.
+If field is not available, students will evacuate to dirt parking lot South of the McCabe campus or as designated by the Incident Command Center.

+At the evacuation area, employees in charge of students are to:

 - a.
-At the evacuation signal, employees are to evacuate their classroom following the established route to a predesignated area on the field.
-If field is not available, students will evacuate to dirt parking lot on the Southeast corner of the campus. - At the evacuation area, employees in charge of students are to: - a.
 Take roll in RED binder - b.
 Display Green Sign (All Students Present) or Red Sign (Student/s Not Present) - c.
-Grade level leaders will check with teachers in their grade level for missing students and will report to designated staff member. - d.
-Teachers will remain with students until an "all clear" to return to class or until all students are released. - Each employee will check on the status of his or her "buddy" staff member.
-"Buddy System," is used so that one teacher may remain with an injured student and request that the neighboring teacher (buddy) supervise his/her class during the evacuation. - If there are injured persons who must remain in the classroom, one buddy will remain with the injured party and the other will take all other students to the field.
-A white "All Clear" marker will be left on the outside doorknob to indicate that room is cleared and there are no injured parties inside. - If an injured party is in a structurally unsound location where collapse may be imminent, the injured party should be removed to a designated triage areas regardless of the injury.
-An adult should then remain with the injured party until moved to the first aid area.
-The designated triage areas will be determine at the time of the incident for McCabe and Corfman sites. - At the Command Center, principal/designee will: - a.
-Command Center will be determined at the time of incident: 1 of 4 possible locations. - b.
-Use ICS flowchart to organize teams. - c.
-Verify student attendance. - d.
-If there are missing students or staff, Search and Rescue team members will be assigned to check the classroom area for the missing persons. - e.
-When missing persons are found, they are to be returned to their assigned classrooms and the Command Center will be notified. - f.
-Teachers and other employees assigned to schoolwide emergency duties other than the supervision of students are to report to the Command Center following evacuation to the field. - g.
-Remaining teachers and other employees not assigned to schoolwide emergency duties will assume responsibility for all children on the field. - h.
-All staff and students are to remain on the field until the "all clear" signal of a sustained bell or until school is closed and students are released.
+Grade level leaders will check with teachers in their grade level for missing students and will report to the Incident Command Center and/or a member of the Search and Rescue Team. - d.
+Teachers will remain with students until the "all clear signal" is heard to return to class or until all students are released. - Each employee will check on the status of his or her "buddy" staff member.
+"Buddy System," is used so that one teacher may remain with an injured student and request that the neighboring teacher (buddy) supervise his/her class during the evacuation. - If there are injured persons who must remain in the classroom, one buddy will remain with the injured party and the other will take all other students to the field. - If an injured party is in a structurally unsound location where collapse may be imminent, the injured party should be removed to the nearest safe location regardless of the injury.
+An adult is to remain with the injured party until moved to the first aid area.
+The designated triage areas will be determined at the time of the incident for McCabe and Corfman sites.